AAC Honey Badger: Design

-Both the rifle and the cartridge used were developed in close co-operation with American Special Operations units to create a suitable and effective replacement for the HK MP5 and similar close quarters combat weapon systems.
 The rifle is designed to be very convenient for military use where M16s are issued and in common use, since many similarities would exist in the fire controls, weapon manipulation, and magazines.
 The weapon is suppressed and it can be made even quieter by using heavy subsonic .300 Blackout ammunition.

 Kevin Brittingham, the founder of AAC, wanted to design a weapon that had the ease of use of an AR-15, but the portability of an MP5.

 The Honey Badger was developed with a standard M4 upper and lower receiver, a short barrel with a very short gas impingement system and fast rate of rifling twist, a large conventional detachable silencer, and a proprietary buffer tube and collapsible stock featuring two prongs.
 Whilst with the added silencer, it is 7.62-15.24 cm longer than the MP5SD, the mass is nearly identical unloaded.